 Also By This Author

 In the U.S., locum tenens were first used in the 1970s, and demand for these temporary physicians has quietly escalated over the past 15 years.
-The number of U.S. physicians working as locum tenens has steadily risen, from an estimated 26,000 physicians in 2002 to more than 56,000 physicians in the past few years.
+The number of U.S. physicians working as locum tenens—contracted physicians who substitute for physicians when they are vacationing, sick, attending conferences, on maternity leave or have left a practice—has steadily risen, from an estimated 26,000 physicians in 2002 to more than 56,000 physicians in the past few years.
 Utilizing locum tenens can be advantageous, but the rules must be followed to ensure proper reimbursement.
 The Centers for Medicare & Medicaid Services (CMS) allows payment for services provided by locum tenens, but practices need to follow the guidelines closely.

 Identifying Locum Tenens